WoozyMasta/metricz/README.md

 * On busy servers keep scrape interval at 5–10 s or higher.
 * If you see a parallel scrape warning, increase the interval.
 * Align [node_exporter]/[windows_exporter] scrape interval with
-  `scrapeIntervalSeconds`.
+  `collect_interval_sec`.
 Polling an unchanged file more often has no benefit.

 ## Prometheus integration: Linux